She also spends time looking at her hands and is reaching for objects.

 Both human milk and/or commercially prepared formula is still required.
 Cow's milk is not recommended until after one year of age.
 Thirty-two ounces per day is usually the maximum amount recommended, and should be divided into four to five feedings per day.

-Solids are not required for adequate nutrition, but depending on your baby's individual needs, may be introduced between 4 to 6 months of life.
+Solids are not required for adequate nutrition, but depending on your baby's individual needs, may be introduced between four to six months of life.
 Start with single foods given once a day.
 Feed with a spoon.
 Do not put solids in a bottle or infant feeder.

-Please see our feeding handout for more thorough information.
+Please see our page on feeding for more thorough information.

 At this age most babies:

 - Respond and turn to sound

 - Hold their head up steady when being held in a sitting position

 - Spend time looking at and touching their own hands

 Indicators for concern: